 Replica of a 19th-century restraint harness, England, 1930-1940

 The original of this leather restraint harness was found in a chest at the Hanwell Asylum in Middlesex in 1930.
-Such garments restricted the movements of mentally ill patients who were considered violent.
+Hanwell Asylum is now West London Mental Health NHS Trust at St Bernard’s Hospital.
+Such garments restricted the movements of patients considered violent.
 They were universally used until the end of the 1700s.
-More humane methods of management were introduced throughout the 1800s.
-The asylum’s superintendent was John Connolly (1794-1866).
-He famously renounced instruments of mechanical restraint in favour of ‘moral treatment‘.
+More humane methods of management were gradually introduced after this time.
+Hanwell Asylum’s superintendent was John Conolly (1794-1866).
+He famously renounced instruments of mechanical restraint in favour of ‘moral treatment’.
 Moral treatment was regular labour under constant surveillance.
-Copies made of this and other articles found at the same time were possibly created to illustrate the former treatment of inmates to patients and staff.
+It is possible copies made of this and other articles found at the same time were created to illustrate to patients and staff the former treatment of inmates.
+It appears there was originally a wax figure of a woman, now destroyed, to show how the restraints were used.